 3. Relentless effort to obtain success becomes harder when the person runs into people who, in their mind, are already successful.
 Feelings mount because of the thinking is that no one deserves this success more than I. Emulation comes to fruition when the frustration reaches a peak and then turns to internal rage and/or outward violence

 Status symbols have changed somewhat but the reasoning for them has not.
-As society continues to spiral down into a state that will welcome anti-christ to rule, terms have been altered to make the sin of emulation seem acceptable and even necessary.
+As society continues to spiral down into a state that will welcome Antichrist to rule, terms have been altered to make the sin of emulation seem acceptable and even necessary.
 Subtle changes in terminology have been inserted into the language and thus into popular thought by those with an agenda to change what used to be thought of as "acting snooty" or "putting down" others that are less fortunate.
 The belief that everyone deserves wealth and has a right to it is now the fashionable philosophy.
 It is taught that everyone should be the same strata in life, and thus all should be able to buy a luxury car or large home if they choose.
 What once was the product of hard work blessed by God, became known as the "American Dream."
 It is now unacceptable to be satisfied with less than the American Dream.
 In fact, now the "American Dream" is a small stepping stone to what "all Americans deserve."

 Attitudes conveyed to children have embedded in them, a restlessness and discontentment with life.
 Children are raised by complaining parents that never are thankful for the sustenance that God provides each day.
-Instead they are inculcated with thoughts of riches and the freedom that only wealth can buy.
+Instead, they are inculcated with thoughts of riches and the freedom that only wealth can buy.
 Children are thinking that they deserve everything.
 They whine when they see the commercials on TV because they know Dad and Mom will buy for them and they can brag to their friends about what they have received.
-They get presents for Christmas that will be thrown aside by the end of the day because they lack any genuine gratefulness or any real need of such things or any appreciation for how much effort was spent in obtaining that gift.
+They get presents for Christmas that will be thrown aside by the end of the day because they lack any genuine gratefulness or any real need for such things or any appreciation for how much effort was spent in obtaining that gift.
 By parents catering to a child's every whim, a basic concept is given the child: I deserve more than this.
 As those children grow up they turn into spoiled grownups that never know genuine contentment and never are grateful.
 They pass on the discontentment to their children and the cycle is repeated again and again.

 When I was a young man the symbol of success was to be able to hobnob with the known wealthy.
 Status symbols for a man were a fancy car such as a Cadillac, a Lincoln or some other luxury model, and to own a big house with all the trimmings.
-For a woman, it was to have a huge diamond, to own a fur coat, and to be able to buy the finer things without worry.
+For a woman, it was to have a huge diamond, to hire a maid to do chores, to own a fur coat, and to be able to buy the finer things without worry.
 I have felt the pull to work three or even four jobs to be able to stretch toward that "American Dream."
 I have felt the frustration at seeing others pass me by.
 A few of my friends won smaller lotteries and with the winnings took cruises or quit jobs to change careers.
 I remember the anger boiling inside.
 I remember talking disrespectful of them and judging them without knowing their hearts.
 That was the sin of emulation.